 For the three months ended September 30, 2014, and 2013 the change in net unrealized appreciation or depreciation on investments and foreign currency translation was an increase in net unrealized appreciation of \$9,186,835 and an increase in net unrealized appreciation of \$10,827,018, respectively.
-The increase in net unrealized appreciation for the three months ended September 30, 2014 was comprised of an increase in net unrealized appreciation on investments of \$9,563,993, offset by an unrealized foreign currency translations loss of \$377,158.
-The increase in net unrealized appreciation for the three months ended September 30, 2014 was comprised of \$10,702,670 and a net unrealized foreign currency translation on investments of \$10,702,670 and a net unrealized foreign currency translation on investments for the three months ended September 30, 2014 was a result of the strong performance of our portfolio companies.
+The increase in net unrealized appreciation for the three months ended September 30, 2014 was comprised of an increase in net unrealized appreciation of \$9,563,993, offset by an unrealized foreign currency translations loss of \$377,158.
+The increase in net unrealized appreciation on investments of \$10,702,670 and a net unrealized foreign currency translation so investments of \$10,702,670 and a net unrealized foreign currency translation gain of \$124,348.
+The increase in net unrealized appreciation on investments for the three months ended September 30, 2014 was a result of the strong performance of our portfolio companies.